Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 is instead used to confirm target location without release, for training purposes, or, if necessary, perform an INS system update.

-Note: with Pave Spike installed, Target Find **can** initiate a weapon release, and so Master Arm should be kept in the OFF position until positive target confirmation is achieved.
+>💡 With Pave Spike installed, Target Find **can** initiate a weapon release,
+> and so Master Arm should be kept in the OFF position until positive target
+> confirmation is achieved.

 ### Target Find INS Update